-Three additional core courses are required in phonetics, phonology, morphology, syntax, semantics or pragmatics.
+- Three additional graduate level core linguistic courses in phonetics, phonology, morphology, syntax, semantics or pragmatics.

 Special field courses

-A secondary field, if chosen, consists of 9-12 hours in a field of Linguistics or in a related field.
-Thus, a student having a primary field in sociolinguistics might choose a secondary field within the discipline (such as SLA/TESOL or linguistic anthropology), or a secondary field in a related discipline (such as Spanish).
-A secondary field might be chosen for a number of reasons: (1) because it directly complements the primary field and will be important to the student's dissertation research, (2) because it will broaden the student's background in Linguistics and make him/her a more versatile teacher, and/or (3) it will enhance the student's employment prospects by making him/her a more attractive candidate for a linguistics position in a targeted department (such as Anthropology).
+- A secondary field might be chosen for a number of reasons: (1) because it directly complements the primary field and will be important to the student's dissertation research, (2) because it will broaden the student's background in linguistics and make him/her a more versatile teacher, and/or (3) it will enhance the student's employment prospects by making him/her a more attractive candidate for a linguistics position in a targeted department (such as anthropology).